 I attend a lot of game groups in my area and get exposed to lots of games.
 This one is my go-to for a quick but fun strategy game.
 It’s one of those you can learn in minutes, but has extensive replayability and requires lots of adaptability, as players seek to drive you into neurosis or protect themselves with defense mechanisms.
 Highly recommended!

-If you had the A.D.H.D card, you could spend 2 Mental Energy and prevent the other player from taking any of yours.
+– If you had the A.D.H.D, Electro-Convulsive Shock Therapy or Amnesia card, you could spend 2 Mental Energy and prevent the other player from taking any of yours.

-When I go to therapy, do I put my Defense Mechanisms, Baggage AND Phobia cards under my Archetype?
-Yes, your Mental Energy and the Cards in your hand and unaffected.
+– When I go to therapy, do I put my Defense Mechanisms, Baggage AND Phobia cards under my Archetype?
+Yes, your Mental Energy and the Cards in your hand are unaffected.